“It is Molly Fillmore, however, who steals the show with

 Her soprano debut was the title role of Salome at San Francisco Opera with music director Nicola Luisotti conducting.
 She covered the role of Brünnhilde and sang the role of Ortlinde in Francesca Zambello’s San Francisco Opera production of Die Walküre, conducted by Donald Runnicles.
-In the 2013-2014 season she made her role debut as Marietta/Marie in Die tote Stadt with Theater St. Gallen, Switzerland in a production directed by Jan Schmidt-Garré and conducted by Otto Tausk.
+Molly Fillmore made her role debut as Marietta/Marie in Die tote Stadt with Theater St. Gallen, Switzerland in a production directed by Jan Schmidt-Garré and conducted by Otto Tausk.
 She sang her first Tosca in 2016 and a year later debuted a second Puccini role, that of Turandot, opposite tenor Arnold Rawls.
 Also in 2017 she had role debut as Micaela in Carmen, a production for Central Florida Lyric Opera for which she also made her professional debut as a stage director.
 Other American opera appearances include Seattle Opera, Arizona Opera, Spoleto Festival, and Washington National Opera.

 Before her switch to dramatic soprano repertoire, Molly Fillmore had an international career as a mezzo-soprano, including five seasons as a principal soloist in the ensemble of Oper der Stadt Köln (Cologne Opera), where she appeared in numerous roles, including Cherubino in Le nozze di Figaro, Romeo in I Capuleti e I Montecchi, Don Ramiro in La finta giardiniera, Smeraldine in L’amour des trois oranges, Mercedes in Carmen, Wellgunde in Das Rheingold, and Waltraute in Die Walküre.
 In Cologne, she worked with, among others, conductors Sir Jeffrey Tate, Robert Carsen, Daniele Callegari, Graeme Jenkins, and Philippe Auguin as well as stage directors Christof Loy, Günter Krämer, and Torsten Fischer.
 Other mezzo-soprano appearances included the roles of Orfeo in Orfeo ed Euridice with Chattanooga Opera, and Margret in Wozzeck for the Spoleto Festival.

-An active recitalist, she studied German art song at the Franz-Schubert-Institut in Baden-bei-Wien, where her teachers included Walter Berry, Elly Ameling, Jörg Demus, Helmut Deutsch, and Rudolf Jansen.
+An active recitalist, she studied German art song at the Franz-Schubert-Institut in Baden-bei-Wien, Austria, where her teachers included Walter Berry, Elly Ameling, Jörg Demus, Helmut Deutsch, and Rudolf Jansen.
 She gave a joint recital with tenor Ernst Haefliger at the International Beethoven Festival in Bonn and has been heard in recital in Switzerland, Germany, Austria, China and various cities in the United States.